Drinking Water: Groundwater Standards

 Boron

-The groundwater standards for boron were adopted in Cycle 7 (1999), updated in Cycle 9 (2010), and reviewed as part of Cycle 10 (2019).
+The groundwater standards for boron were adopted in Cycle 7 (1999) and updated in Cycle 9 (2010).
+DHS recommended another revision to the standards in Cycle 10 (2019) but these updates were not adopted into administrative rule.*

 Boron is commonly found in soil and rocks.
 Boron compounds have many uses.
 Small amounts of boron in the diet can have beneficial effects.
 However, studies have found that exposure to high levels of boron can impact reproduction and development and damage the stomach, intestines, liver, kidneys, and brain.